Plymouth Industrial REIT (NYSE:PLYM) Updates FY 2021 Earnings Guidance

-A number of research analysts have recently commented on the stock.
-JMP Securities assumed coverage on shares of Plymouth Industrial REIT in a report on Tuesday, February 2nd.
-They issued an outperform rating and a $17.00 target price for the company.
-Zacks Investment Research upgraded shares of Plymouth Industrial REIT from a sell rating to a hold rating in a report on Friday, March 5th.
-One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and a consensus target price of $16.00.
+A number of analysts recently issued reports on PLYM shares.
+Zacks Investment Research raised Plymouth Industrial REIT from a sell rating to a hold rating in a research report on Friday, March 5th.
+JMP Securities started coverage on shares of Plymouth Industrial REIT in a research note on Tuesday, February 2nd.
+They set an outperform rating and a $17.00 target price for the company.
+One research analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
+Plymouth Industrial REIT presently has an average rating of Buy and an average target price of $16.00.

-Plymouth Industrial REIT (NYSE:PLYM) last released its quarterly earnings results on Friday, May 7th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.39 by ($0.63).
-Plymouth Industrial REIT had a negative return on equity of 9.96% and a negative net margin of 13.35%.
-As a group, analysts forecast that Plymouth Industrial REIT will post 1.84 earnings per share for the current fiscal year.
+Plymouth Industrial REIT (NYSE:PLYM) last released its earnings results on Friday, May 7th.
+The company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of $0.39 by ($0.63).
+Plymouth Industrial REIT had a negative net margin of 13.35% and a negative return on equity of 9.96%.
+On average, equities analysts predict that Plymouth Industrial REIT will post 1.84 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Wednesday, June 30th will be issued a $0.21 dividend.
-This represents a $0.84 dividend on an annualized basis and a yield of 4.46%.
-This is a boost from Plymouth Industrial REIT’s previous quarterly dividend of $0.20.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
+Investors of record on Wednesday, June 30th will be paid a dividend of $0.21 per share.
+This is an increase from Plymouth Industrial REIT’s previous quarterly dividend of $0.20.
+This represents a $0.84 annualized dividend and a yield of 4.37%.
 The ex-dividend date is Tuesday, June 29th.
-Plymouth Industrial REIT’s dividend payout ratio (DPR) is presently 40.40%.
+Plymouth Industrial REIT’s dividend payout ratio is presently 40.40%.

 Plymouth Industrial REIT Company Profile